cmdaniel/workspace-nx-nestjs-ng/README.md

-# Full-stack Developer role test
+# Full-stack Developer role testing

-**Acess the deployed version of this project on this link:**
+**Please, access the deployed version of this project on this link:**
-<a href="https://workspace-nx-nestjs-ng-bhop2309n-cmdaniel.vercel.app/" target="_blank">NestJs, Angular and NX project</a>
+<a href="https://workspace-nx-nestjs-ng.vercel.app/" target="_blank">NestJs, Angular and NX project</a>

 <p>This project was created using:
   <ul>